Making the choice to switch to a

 Even The Best Choices for Our Health Come With Challenges

 But let’s be honest — not everything is rainbows and sunshine when you make the switch, even if you’re completely stoked about the diet and are witnessing several health benefits.
 Many people who transition into a plant-based diet go through a detox period.
 Not your typical detox diet where you skip out on meals or just drink juice all week, detoxing from animal-based products is a real issue that you need to be aware of.
-It can include headaches, digestion changes, and even feelings of sadness as you learn to let go of old traditions surrounding meals with meat, dairy, eggs or poultry and get used to the concept of eating different foods than you might be used to.
+It can include headaches, digestion changes, and even feelings of sadness as you learn to let go of old traditions surrounding meals with meat, dairy, eggs, or poultry and get used to the concept of eating different foods than you might be used to.

 Many people assume these are signs their body doesn’t deal with a plant-based diet well, but this is always true.
-Detox is a real issue that most people go through; it can last a week, a month, and for some people it can occur off and on every few months for a couple days as the body continues to clean itself out from old toxins, hormones, mercury, pesticides, bacteria, and other harmful things found in most all animal-based foods.
+Detox is a real issue that most people go through; it can last a week, a month, and for some people, it can occur off and on every few months for a couple of days as the body continues to clean itself out from old toxins, hormones, mercury, pesticides, bacteria, and other harmful things found in most all animal-based foods.

 How to Deal With Detox Emotions